developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 <br>

 ###Server Certificate
-Generate the CSR (Certificate Signing Request) to submit to the CA for a signed valid certificate to be issued.
-Use this issued certificate to generate the SSL certificate.
-This procedure is separated into two sections:
+An SSL certificate is needed for secure connections.
+Generate the CSR (Certificate Signing Request) with private key and submit it to the trusted CA. The CA issues the SSL Certificate signed with the public key (in .p7b format).
+Use this issued certificate to generate the SSL certificate with the private key.
+The final, complete SSL certificate contains the server certificate, any intermediate certificates, the public key and private key.
+The procedure to accomplish this is separated into two sections below:
-* Procure server certificate (in .p7b format)
+* **Procure server certificate** (.p7b format) with public key
-* Generate SSL certificate (in .pfx format)
+* **Generate complete SSL certificate** (.pfx format) with both public and private keys

-If the server certificate already exists, skip to the second section _Generate SSL Certificate_.
-If the SSL certificate already exists, skip to section _Server Installation_. <br><br>
+If the server certificate with public key already exists, skip to the second section _Generate complete SSL Certificate_.
+If the complete SSL certificate already exists, skip to section _Server Installation_. <br><br>
 **Procure server certificate:** Create a private key and generate the CSR.
 Submit the CSR to the CA for signing.
 The server certificate issued should be in .p7b format.
 1. Download and install the SSL toolkit [OpenSSL](https://www.openssl.org/source/) for Windows.
 Follow the instructions stated to download the file based on your Windows configuration.<br>
 2. Add a new "openSSL" environment variable to the Windows system and set the value to the location where openSSL is installed (e.g. "C:\Program Files\OpenSSL-Win64\bin\").<br>